Kentucky

 30-Day Cure Period

 This 30-day cure period is permanent.
 Unlike the cure periods in New Hampshire, New Jersey, and several other state privacy laws, the KCDPA's cure provision does not include a sunset date.
-Businesses will always have the opportunity to cure violations before facing penalties.
+Businesses will always have the opportunity to cure violations before facing penalties, as long as the AG issues a cure notice.

 Civil Penalties